10 Free Server & Network Monitoring Tools that Kick Ass

 When you have a website or a network, it’s helpful to be aware of any issues as soon as they occur.
 If you don’t, they can severely hurt your SEO strategy.
 There are open source and freeware server/network monitoring tools that will supervise your infrastructure for any issues that may arise.
 These tools are meant to aid you in avoiding being taken offline and evaluating if your resource needs has outgrown your infrastructure.
 These tools are great for both lead generation sites, such as a local restaurant, and e-commerce sites, such as an auto parts retailer.

-In this article, we review our top 10 server/network monitoring tools.
+In this article, we review our top 10 server/network monitoring tools and software’s.
 You will see a variety of server applications here so that you might find the tool (or tools) for your needs.

 Monit not only monitors your server, but also attempts to remedy problems by taking predefined actions for certain situations.
 For example, if your database server crashes, Monit can automatically restart the service if this is the action that you want to take (hint: it usually is).

 If you have more than one server that you need to monitor, then you can use M/Monit– an extended version of Monit that provides a simple way to monitor multiple machines.